-Women Director - Regardless of Private or Public, a company needs to appoint a minimum of one woman director in case of:
+Regardless of Private or Public, a company needs to appoint a minimum of one-woman director in case of.

 - The listed company with its securities also listed on the stock exchange.

-- If the paid-up capital of a company is INR 100 crore or has a turnover of INR 300 crores or more.
+- If the paid-up capital of a company is INR 100 crores or has a turnover of INR 300 crores or more.